shivamagarwal2510/imageGen/README.md

 ### Authentication Error (401)

-- Verify your API key is correct and has Vertex AI permissions
+- Verify your OAuth 2.0 Client ID is correct
+- Make sure you're signed in through the app's "Sign In with Google" button
+- Check that your domain is added to authorized JavaScript origins in OAuth settings
 - Ensure your Project ID is correct
 - Check that Vertex AI API is enabled in your project
 - Verify billing is enabled on your Google Cloud project